DR Congo men's national basketball team

 The team has appeared in the FIBA Africa Championship, but has yet to appear in the FIBA World Championship.
 Its biggest success to date was the Final Four placement at the 1975 FIBA Africa Championship when it competed as Zaire.

 History

-DR Congo joined the FIBA in 1963 and made their first tournament debut twelve years later, during the 1974 AfroBasket.
-In the following year, they played in the 1975 AfroBasket championship.
-Congo ended in the fourth place after a 2–3 record.
-After a 6th place in 1980, the team missed the tournament for the next 27 years.
+DR Congo joined FIBA in 1963 and made its continental debut twelve years later at the AfroBasket in 1974.
+The following year, at AfroBasket 1975, the team—then known as Zaire—finished in fourth place with a 2–3 record.
+After placing sixth in 1980, DR Congo missed the tournament for the next 27 years.

-During AfroBasket 2007, DR Congo returned and finished 15th.
+At AfroBasket 2007, DR Congo returned and finished 15th.